2.5 Safeguarding and Managing Allegations against People in Positions of Trust

 The specific responsibilities of employers include:

-- Having a clear internal allegations management procedure in place which sets out the process, including timescales for investigation and support and advice to individuals against whom allegations have been made.
+- Having a clear internal allegations management procedure in place which sets out the process, including timescales for investigation and support and advice which is available to individuals against whom allegations have been made.

 - Codes of professional conduct and / or employment contracts should be followed and should inform management action.

-- Maintaining records of the number and nature of allegations made and using this to inform service improvement.
+- Maintaining records of the number and nature of allegations made, outcomes of enquiries/investigations and employers should use these to inform service improvement.

 - Promoting and maintaining workforce awareness of its Whistleblowing policy.